trezzuri/erpnext-docs/docs/en/accounts.md

 * **Journal Entries**: For accounting entries, like payments, credit and other types.

-You can check out [this video](https://www.youtube.com/watch?v=5wjollWN0OA) for a run down of the accounts module in ERPNext.
+You can check out [this video](https://www.youtube.com/watch?v=5wjollWN0OA) for a run down of the accounts module in SOMA.

 ## Video Tutorials